mxaddict/www.codedmaster.com/content/ttk/03-reading-quests-from-a-file.md

     if let Some(quest_text) = new_quest_description {
         quests.push(quest_text);
         println!("Awesome!
 We added your new quest.");
-        // TODO: In the future, we should also save this new quest to the file!
+        // We'll learn how to save this new quest permanently in the next chapter!
     } else {
         println!("To add a new quest, type 'cargo run' followed by your quest, like:");
         println!("  cargo run find the golden apple");